As remote workers settle in at home, cybercriminals are also getting cozy. Know the security tips to stop them.

 “When you see links in your email with this kind of information, a lot of people are going to click into them,” Krieger said.
 “And those links are more likely to be clicked by someone viewing an email or text over their phones because we typically don’t spend as much time analyzing the source when using our personal devices.
 And that applies across all ages and generations.”

-Video conferencing—now a mainstay for at-home workers—is also being exploited in what the FBI describes as “Zoombombing,” where hackers break into calls and video conferences with spam and hate messages.
+Video conferencing is also being exploited in what the FBI describes as “Zoombombing,” where hackers break into calls with spam.
 The same approach can be used to collect personal information or slip in code that opens the door to malware.

-To help minimize these threats, Krieger recommends IT departments maintain weekly communications with safety tips, reminders and security alerts of recent hacking attempts.
-IT also needs to expand support skills and services to help employees understand how to secure their networks and implement practices to make their at-home work environment more secure.
+To help minimize threats, Krieger recommends IT departments maintain weekly communications with security tips and alerts of recent hacking attempts.
+IT also needs to expand support skills and services to help employees understand how to secure their networks.

 “This is going to be a learning experience for IT professionals because they will have to change the way they support employees,” he said.
 “They too will have to evolve from a delineation from work and home and become more responsive and experienced in helping employees remotely in their home environments.